 5 Things to Do Now for Flawless Skin by Summer

-Get glowing head to toe by bikini season with these must-read tips
+Get glowing from head to toe by bikini season with these must-read tips

-If you were using retinol less often (or not at all) in the winter because it dried out your skin, you can start using it again and increase the frequency, says Baxt.
+If you use retinol less often (or not at all) in winter because it dries out your skin, you can start using it again and increase the frequency, says Baxt.

-However, she says some of her patients actually use retinol less often in the spring than they do in the winter.
+That said, Baxt says that some of her patients use retinol less often in spring than they do in winter.
 The reason?
 All that lovely sunshine.
-"The downside of increasing retinol is you become more sun sensitive, so if you know you'll be in the sun more and you know you won't be good with the sunscreen, then you may want to skip retinol in the spring."
+"The downside of increasing retinol is you become more sun-sensitive, so if you know you'll be in the sun more and you know you won't be good with the sunscreen, then you may want to skip retinol in the spring."

-SEE NEXT PAGE: Get the SPF out of hibernation
+SEE NEXT PAGE: Get Your Sunscreen Out of Hibernation